All Episodes

 The McCain campaign is imploding because of illegal immigration.

-When you have the courage to get in bed with Ted Kennedy, and you seek the Republican nomination, somebody needs to stop you from getting in bed with Ted Kennedy.
+When you have the courage to get in bed with Ted Kennedy and you seek the Republican nomination, somebody needs to stop you from getting in bed with Ted Kennedy.

-Somebody on your staff needs to tell you, Senator McCain, you want the Republican nomination, this ain't the way to get it.
+Somebody on your staff needs to tell you, Senator McCain, you want the Republican nomination.

-Uh the they say he showed great courage in teaming up with Kennedy on immigration.
+They say he showed great courage in teaming up with Kennedy on immigration.

 Maybe so, but that's the primary factor here.

-When he was out there bragging about the media as his base, the base of the Republican Party distrusts the drive-by media as much as they distrust government.
+The base of the Republican Party distrusts the drive-by media as much as they distrust government.

 And they don't like people sidling up to them.